NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 The gsutil utility is preinstalled on clusters launched through Parallel Works.

-.. rubric:: How do I get nvhpc NVidia HPC compiler, and netcdf, and hdf5 packages in my environment?
+**How do I get nvhpc NVidia HPC compiler, and netcdf, and hdf5 packages in my environment?**
-  :name: how-do-i-get-nvhpc-nvidia-hpc-compiler-and-netcdf-and-hdf5-packages-in-my-environment

 Parallel Works Platform is installed with Intel processors and compilers for the FV3GFS performance benchmark test.
 It